Rockies vs. Mets Player Props Betting Odds

-Player prop bet options for Pete Alonso, Charlie Blackmon and others are listed when the New York Mets host the Colorado Rockies at Citi Field on Friday at 7:10 PM ET.
+Player prop betting options for Pete Alonso, Charlie Blackmon and others are available in the New York Mets-Colorado Rockies matchup at Citi Field on Saturday, starting at 4:10 PM ET.

 Bet on this matchup or its props with DraftKings!